Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The third stanza has full rhyme nation/attention and what is known as embedded rhyme One/Stone where the first word is contained within the second.
 This reinforces the idea of rigidity and finality.

-What Is The Meter (Metre) of The Soul selects her own Society
+What Is The Meter (Metre in British English) of The Soul selects her own Society

 Iambic feet are common, as are the inverted trochees, but in lines that vary from 10 syllables (lines 1 and 5)) to two (lines 10 and 12) rhythm changes reflect the theme of opening up and closing down.